[Recipes 2 + 3 + 4] PUTTANESCA + SWEET TOMATO SAUCE with CHILLI PRAWNS + SWEET TOMATO SAUCE with TUNA and PEAS

 After a week of school holidays I can’t be shagged cooking anything fancy.
 Good old pasta has featured heavily on our table over the past couple of weeks.

-This sweet tomato pasta sauce is fab, and full of vegies (sweet potato, carrot and even apple!) and fresh basil.
-My potted basil is valiantly hanging in there, through this crappy weather.
-You’ll end up with four lots of sauce for freezing and using later for ten-minute pasta dinners; including Puttanesca, chilli prawns and tuna and peas.
+This sweet tomato pasta sauce is fab, and full of veggies – sweet potato, carrot and even apple!
+Fresh basil is a must.
+So pleased my potted basil is valiantly hanging in there, through this crappy weather!

 3 tablespoons olive oil